 Access is given through a secure connection, i.e. VPN, and access may also be restricted by the physical location of the user, i.e. within the customer’s firewalls.

 The Hybrid Cloud is a combination of both Private and Public.
 This is a setup that is much used for large companies.
-Vital data is usually preferred in a Private Cloud and supporting services in Public, for instance search, email, blogs, CRM etc. In other words strategic applications are run separately.
+Vital data is usually preferred in a Private Cloud and supporting services in Public, for instance, search, email, blogs, CRM, and so on.
+In other words, strategic applications are run separately.

 A way to preserve the benefits of economy of scales with the Private Cloud is a Community Cloud.
 This is a cooperation between users who share some concerns like security, application types, legislative issues, and efficiency demands.
 In other words, a Community Cloud is a closed Private Cloud for a group of users.